Duffel bag: History

+Some of these misnamed duffle bags are also cylindrical but zip open on the long, horizontal side, and have handles like a tote bag.

+Name

 The origin of the name is disputed.
 Most sources maintain the name comes from Duffel, a town in Flanders, Belgium, where the thick duffel cloth used to make the bag originated in the 17th century.

 According to the Oxford English Dictionary, the word dates back to 1649, used to describe ‘a coarse woollen cloth having a thick nap or frieze’.
 The earliest reference of the word specifically referring to a duffel bag is 1768.

-In most of the 20th century, a duffel bag typically referred to a specific style of cylindrical, top-entry bag.
-During the latter part, the term began to be applied to a generic hoop-handled, hard-bottomed fabric holdall more commonly known as a "gym bag".
-It is to this bag that additional features such as wheels, zippers, internal structure, and small organizing pockets are often added.